xzl01/ghc/docs/users_guide/using-warnings.rst

     :reverse: -Wno-missing-methods
     :category:

+    :since: at least 5.04

+    :default: on

     .. index::
        single: missing methods, warning
        single: methods, missing

-    This option is on by default, and warns you whenever an instance declaration is missing one or more methods, and the corresponding class declaration has no default declaration for them.
+    This option warns you whenever an instance declaration is missing one or more methods, and the corresponding class declaration has no default declaration for them.

     The ``MINIMAL`` pragma can be used to change which combination of methods will be required for instances of a particular class.
 See